 The approach is basically to explore and see that all the negative surface emotions that people have, like anger, sadness, frustration, guilt, regret, annoyance, stress, etc all come from fear.
 When you follow any or all of these surface emotions to their roots you can see that the next layer is made up of fears like the fear of rejection, the fear of being alone, the fear of the loss of money / resources, etc. You can then see that this second layer of fears is rooted in a third layer of core existential fears that everyone has: the fear of death, the fear of the unknown, fear of permanent suffering, fear of non-existence, etc.

 These core fears are the root of all the negative surface fears and explain all negative behavior of absolutely everyone.
 Most people just don’t realize this because it’s more convenient to block out and suppress existential fears.
 This is especially the case in societies where people are much more consistently removed from real hardship relative to other populations (current and in history), and being afraid is often looked at as a sign of weakness.
-This is why we often do things like cover their outward fear with anger, or disguise being afraid with words like “stress”.
+This is why we often do things like cover outward fear with anger, or disguise being afraid with words like “stress”.

-Facing existential fears directly is by no means easy and I view it as more of a radical approach to working with fearfulness.
-I have spent a lot of time exploring these fears, and I know it definitely helps to understand and accept them, and simultaneously realize the futility in them, which helps you let them go or transcend them.
 However, if you don’t have a sort of radical attitude about it, then just disregard this as you’ll want to go the most natural pace that feels right for you.
-In that case, I think that these existential fears will naturally fade away over time by you orienting toward your conscious awareness, and by just noticing that fears are simply thoughts and physical sensations and your conscious awareness itself is not actually afraid.
+In that case, it is likely that these existential fears will naturally fade away over time by you orienting toward your conscious awareness, and by just noticing that fears are simply thoughts and physical sensations and your conscious awareness itself is not actually afraid.
+If this last sentence does not resonate with you, please read this post about finding yourself through awareness of awareness.

 Exercise to Explore the Psychological Roots of Fear